meissnere/Algorithms/readme.md

 # Algorithms
-Algorithm Studies from Master's in Computer Science
+Algorithm Studies from my Master's in Computer Science.
+My degree is from the Georgia Institute of Technology.

 ## Trie Data Structure
 The Trie or prefix tree is a tree data structure we use for retrieval